codescene-oss/codescene-vs/README.md

 ﻿# Status of the project
-The solution was developed over approximately 45 days by two developers, Amin Ovčina and Emir Prljača.
+The solution was developed over approximately 6 weeks by two developers, Amina Ovčina and Emir Prljača.
 Our primary source of information for requirements was the existing and released VS Code extensions.
 We aimed to replicate as many functionalities and features as possible.

 We followed the same approach that the VS Code extension uses with the CS executable file, which involves: